Emotional Freedom Technique (EFT)

 Stay hydrated - Emotional Freedom Technique is thought to access electrical energy, and as water conducts electricity it is considered helpful to be well hydrated when tapping.
 Drinking enough water is generally beneficial to our health anyway, so ensure you are getting the recommended amount of water each day.

-How to find an EFT practitioner
+Find an EFT practitioner

-In any form of therapy it is advised that you search for someone suitably qualified.
+In any form of therapy, it is advised that you search for someone suitably qualified.
 As Emotional Freedom Technique addresses psychological concerns, it is important to ensure the practitioner you see has had the necessary training.

-On Therapy Directory we check to ensure members have proof of qualifications and insurance or are a member with a recognised professional body.
 This should offer you peace of mind when searching for a practitioner.
 Browse profiles of those in your area and read their profile to learn more about the therapy and what they can help with.
 Once you feel you have found someone, simply send them an email or give them a call to arrange a consultation.